GRamziya/hello-world/README.md

 # hello-world
 just another repository
-Hi, I ampreety new at this, so I have nothing to say.
+Hi, I am preety new at this, so I have nothing to say.